yangwu1227/leetcode-ds-algo/stacks_and_queues/monotonic/complexities.md

 ## Time Complexity

-The time complexity of the left and right minimum span calculations is $O(n)$, where $n$ is the number of elements in the input array `x`.
+The time complexity of the left and right minimum span calculations are $O(n)$, where $n$ is the number of elements in the input array `x`.

 The time complexity of the final contribution and output calculation is also $O(n)$.